Independent Assurance Report on the Swiss Re Corporate Responsibility Report 2018

 Reviewing the appropriateness of the management and reporting processes for CR reporting; and assessing the processing and consolidation of data at Swiss Re’s Group level; and

 - Review of verified emission reductions

-Based on our work described in this report, nothing has come to our attention that causes us to believe that the corporate responsibility data and information outlined in the scope and subject matter section (including the related controls) has not been prepared, in all material aspects, in accordance with Swiss Re internal policies and procedures.
+Based on our work described in this report, nothing has come to our attention that causes us to believe that the CR data and information outlined in the scope and subject matter section has not been prepared, in all material aspects, in accordance with Swiss Re’s internal policies and procedures.